Paperspace/paperspace-node/README.md

 If you'd prefer to interact with our HTTP API directly, and roll your own client instead of using ours, our HTTP endpoints are also described in our [API documentation](https://paperspace.github.io/paperspace-sdk).

+NOTE: the HTTP endpoints are subject to change in the future.
+We recommend using one of the programmatic APIs whenever possible to maintain forward compatibility.

 ### Address for HTTP endpoints

 If making HTTP requests directly to the Paperspace HTTP endpoints use the following address for each request: `https://api.paperspace.io`